morse-rowan/SafeNet/README.md

 #### Key Features of FloodNet:
 - **10 Classes** ('Background':0, 'Building-flooded':1, 'Building-non-flooded':2, 'Road-flooded':3, 'Road-non-flooded':4, 'Water':5, 'Tree':6, 'Vehicle':7, 'Pool':8, 'Grass':9)
 - **Total Images:** 2343 (Train: 1445, Val: 450, Test: 448)
-- **High-Resolution UAV Imagery:** Provides detailed 3000x4000px images taken at a height of 200 feet with a high 1.5cm spacial resolution.
+- **High-Resolution UAV Imagery:** Provides detailed 3000x4000px images taken at a height of 200 feet with a high 1.5cm spatial resolution.
 - **Semantic Segmentation:** Pixel-wise labeling allows masks that can be used for regional classification.

 #### How My Project Uses FloodNet:
-Firstly, using the original segmentation labels from the masks I needed to seperate the labels into "Safe" or "Unsafe" for classification.
+Firstly, using the original segmentation labels from the masks I needed to separate the labels into "Safe" or "Unsafe" for classification.

 Of the 10 labels I concluded that...

 Flat areas like **grass and roads/parking lots** could be considered **safe** for drone landing.
-I originally labeled road as unsafe but later revised as most disaster scenarios that would require drone deployment would be due to road unaccessibility, meaning that there would be no moving cars to avoid.
+I originally labeled the road unsafe but later revised as most disaster scenarios that would require drone deployment would be due to road inaccessibility, meaning that there would be no moving cars to avoid.

 I deemed any **background, buildings, flooded-roads, water, trees, pools, or vehicles** as unsafe which is self-explanatory.

-Then using the masks I was able to create 60 row x 80 colomn binary labels for each image.
-This was excuted by sliding a 50x50px across the masks with a step of 10px if the window contained more than 20% "unsafe" pixels a 1 would be placed in the label corresponding to that region of the original photo.
+Then using the masks I was able to create 60 row x 80 column binary labels for each image.
+This was executed by sliding a 50x50px across the masks with a step of 10px if the window contained more than 20% "unsafe" pixels a 1 would be placed in the label corresponding to that region of the original photo.
 Using region based labels I avoided having to execute a sliding window algorithm for post training inferencing.
 If I had used a sliding window post-training I would've had to make the model predict every region of an image which causes far more latency in terms of runtime and is far less effective than classifying the entire image.

 #### Accessing the Dataset: